-Once you complete all the steps in our community college transfer guide, you’ll say it is easy to transfer to Upenn.
+Once you complete all the steps in my community college guide, you’ll have a much easier and less stressful time transfering to Upenn.

 Upon transferring from community college or any other college, the University of Pennsylvania has a wide variety of choices and will help you to prepare for a meaningful and rewarding career.
 But first, you need to get accepted by applying to Upenn transfer admissions.
 In this post, we’ll get inside my experience going from community college to Upenn and why it takes powerful, persistent planning to get accepted into Upenn as a transfer student.

 What I Noticed From Community College To Upenn

 Here are the largest differences that I found between the University of Pennsylvania and community college.
 Hopefully, they will motivate you to fulfill all the Upenn transfer requirements and get accepted by the admissions committee: